nazariosoftwarellc/nazariosoftwarellc.github.io/src/posts/better-times-privacy-policy.md

 ## Better Times Privacy Policy

-Better Times collects no information about its users.
-It does not store or share any data with anyone.

-### Third-party code included in Better Times

-No third-party code runs on your device.

-### Third-party code used to build Better Times

-No third-party code is used to build Better Times.
+If you purchase Better Times on Chrome or Firefox, your email will be recorded and used to authenticate your purchase.

+If you purchase Better Times from Safari, you may optionally provide your email to use the extension on other browsers.

+Your email will not be shared or contacted.
+It is used purely for identification purposes.